C. Kuba, RDH, MEd (Chair)—dental hygiene

 Students must take a tuberculosis screen test or chest x-ray as required.
 Dental hygiene students who have not taken a TB skin test within the last year must take the two-step TB test.
 CPR certification must be current.

-Significant costs (e.g. professional education fee; purchase of instruments, supplies, uniforms, and books; examination fees, etc.) not related to tuition and housing are associated with dental hygiene education.
-The additional cost over a period of three years in the dental hygiene program is approximately $12,000.
+Significant costs (e.g., professional education fee; purchase of instruments, supplies, uniforms, and books; examination fees, etc.) not related to tuition and housing are associated with dental hygiene education.
+The additional cost over a period of three years in the dental hygiene program is approximately $14,000.
 Students are encouraged to make appropriate financial arrangements.

 Dental hygiene students are expected to participate in clinical experiences at various scheduled times.
-Therefore, students must make time and arrangements to accommodate an irregular academic schedule.
+Therefore, students must make time and arrangements to accommodate a modified daily schedule.